Styracocephalus: Lower Jaw

-The lower jaw of the Styracocephalus has a large dentary that occupies almost three-fourths of the jaw when viewed laterally.
+The lower jaw of Styracocephalus has a large dentary that occupies almost three-fourths of the jaw when viewed laterally.
 The anterior margin of the jaw slopes posteroventral forming a slight chin on the anterior side of the lower jaw.
 The angular makes up a broad surface posterior to the dentary and forms a junction with the prearticular.
 The splenial is flat on the medial side of the jaw and resembles the shape of a spindle.
 The coronoid is elongated on the lower jaw immediately behind the canines, and also makes contact with the dentary.

 Palate

-The palate of the Styracocephalus is often well-preserved in many specimens.
+The palate of Styracocephalus is often well preserved in many specimens.
 It has two paired pterygoids that make up a flat triangular surface that contacts and is concave to the dentary.
 The interpterygoidal vacuity is small and, on the midline, behind the transverse process.
 There are small palatal teeth as well as paired vomers on the midline.
-Serrations although not found on Styracocephalus, are found on Titanophoneus and Theridonts.
-The palate also does not exhibit any suborbital fenestra.
+Serrations, although not found on Styracocephalus, are found on Titanophoneus and Theriodontia.
+The palate also does not exhibit any suborbital fenestrae.

 Paleobiology

-The Tapinocephalids was one of the first earliest groups of herbivores as seen by their talon and heel-like dentition.
+The Tapinocephalidae were one of the earliest groups of herbivores as seen by their talon and heel-like dentition.
 The enamel on the heel of the dentition for many tapinocephalid specimens has signs of reduced deposition indicating the grinding action of consuming plant material.
-Due to the smaller body size of the Styracocephalus, it likely consumed smaller vegetative plants.
-Based on Dinocephalian dentition, the presence of a large, heavy cranium and a poorly attached fragile mandible makes it difficult for this species to consume tough vegetation on dry ground.
+Due to the smaller body size of Styracocephalus, it likely consumed smaller vegetative plants.
+Based on dinocephalian dentition, the presence of a large, heavy cranium and a poorly attached fragile mandible makes it difficult for this species to consume tough vegetation on dry ground.
 One proposed purpose of horns on dinocephalians is to adapt to a less individualized behavioral pattern.
-With cranial ornaments especially, horns, that are often used for headbutting, this species demonstrates a more social and group like behavior.
+With cranial ornaments especially, horns, that are often used for headbutting, this species demonstrates a more social and group-like behavior.